nafisK/ToDoApp/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-This submission is intended for the pre work for the tech fellowship of CodePath
+This submission is intended for the pre work of the tech fellowship of CodePath

 Describe any challenges encountered while building the app.